 The Menzies School of Health Research is the only Australian health and medical research institute with a primary focus on the health of Indigenous communities and people living in tropical and remote areas.

-The Menzies School of Health Research was a bold idea conceived in the mid-1970s.
-It has recently celebrated 30 years of scientific discovery and public health achievement.
+The Menzies School of Health Research was a bold idea conceived in the early 1980s.
+In 2015 it celebrated 30 years of scientific discovery and public health achievement.

 Originally, Menzies was a joint venture between the Menzies Foundation, the Northern Territory Government and the University of Sydney.